StatML/2016_person_re-ID/README.md

 # A Discriminatively Learned CNN Embedding for Person Re-identification

-In this package, we provide our training and testing code for the paper [A Discriminatively Learned CNN Embedding for Person Re-identification] (https://arxiv.org/abs/1611.05666).
+In this package, we provide our training and testing code written in [Matconvnet](http://www.vlfeat.org/matconvnet/) for the paper [A Discriminatively Learned CNN Embedding for Person Re-identification] (https://arxiv.org/abs/1611.05666).

-We also include matconvnet-beta23 modified for our paper.
-All codes have been test on Ubuntu14.04 with Matlab R2015b.
+We also include matconvnet-beta23 which has been modified for our paper.
+All codes have been test on Ubuntu14.04 and Ubuntu16.04 with Matlab R2015b.

 * [Xuanyi Dong](https://github.com/D-X-Y) also realize our paper in [Caffe](https://github.com/D-X-Y/caffe-reid).
+Thanks!

 ![](https://github.com/layumi/2016_person_re-ID/blob/master/dis2016.jpg)
 #Dataset